 6. Carrie chose that law school because John Grisham wrote about it in his novels.

 7. Ryan and Carrie both love country music.
 The first concert they attended together was Garth Brooks in 1996.
+They've recently enjoyed Rascal Flatts, Chris Stapleton, and Keith Urban in concert.

 8. Ryan sings and plays guitar.
 He serenaded Carrie all the time at her college dorm, and he even won a few singing contests!